Dr. Ted Sleigh

 Dr. Conway addresses all health concerns as part of his primary care practice.
 However, he has a clinical focus in the following areas: Chronic Complex Illness; Environmental Toxicology; Cardiovascular Health; Infant & Children’s Health; Metabolic & Hormonal Health.

-Dr Conway joined the Family Health Clinic in January 2024.
+Dr. Conway joined the Family Health Clinic in January 2024.
 For a full list of health conditions treated by Dr. Conway, please visit his website at: Dr James Conway

 Dr. Katherine Masters